okstilo/dotfiles/readme.md

 - This is my dotfile
 - macOS Only
-- installl and  maintenance with love
+- install and maintenance with love